-In compliance with the “Timely Notice” provision of the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998 Augsburg University Department of Public Safety is giving notice of a concerning incident that occurred on 21st Ave S near 6th St S on or near the Minneapolis Campus.
+In compliance with the “Timely Notice” provision of the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998, Augsburg University Department of Public Safety is giving notice of an incident that occurred yesterday on Riverside Ave. on the Minneapolis campus.

-STATUS: The Department of Public Safety and Minneapolis Police are currently investigating this incident.
+STATUS: Augsburg Public Safety and the Minneapolis Police (MPD) are currently investigating this incident.
 Anyone who may have information regarding this incident is urged to contact MPD or Augsburg DPS at 612-330-1717.

 Please report any and all concerns that may impact our campus community.
 If You See Something – Say Something (x1717).
 We also encourage you to utilize the resources available on our website: www.augsburg.edu/dps and in the CampusShield safety app (available for free download on Google Play and iTunes app store).

 - Keep your head up and be aware of your surroundings

 - If approached in your vehicle by someone you do not know, do not open doors or roll down windows